2020–21 Ghana Premier League

 The 2020–21 Ghana Premier League is the 65th season of top professional association football league in Ghana.
 The season started on 14 November 2020.
 18 teams were competing in the league with each club playing each other twice, home and away, with the three clubs at the bottom of the league relegated to the Division One League.
-Hearts of Oak became champion for the first time since twelve years.
+Hearts of Oak became champion for the first time in twelve years.

 Season overview

 With 18 clubs participating in the league, this marked the second time since 1980 that more than 16 clubs competed in the top division of Ghanaian football.
 The GFA announced that the league was suspended on 15 March 2020, in the middle of match-week 15, because of the global COVID-19 pandemic.
 On 31 May, the league was further suspended until at least 31 June.
 On 30 June, the FA had a meeting and cancelled the league due to the COVID-19 pandemic.
 A meeting was held on 27 August 2020 to determine the start and logistics of the 2020–21 season.

 The Ghana Football Association (GFA), on Friday, 5 November 2020 launched the 65th Ghana Premier League season and other products of the Association, ie, Division One League, Women's Premier League and the MTN FA Cup.
-The launch took place in the studio of Broadcast partner, StarTimes and broadcast live on StarTimes Adepa Channel 247 and Max TV.
+The launch took place in the studio of broadcast partner StarTimes, and broadcast live on StarTimes Adepa Channel 247 and Max TV.

 Due to the COVID-19 pandemic on 22 October 2020, The Ghana Football Association (GFA) began testing of players, coaching staff, and officials of the 18 Premier League clubs.

-The Ghana Football Association Chairman announced that the prize money for winning the league; "The winner of the 2020/21 Premier League will earn GHC 250,000 in prize money.
+The Ghana Football Association chairman announced the prize money for winning the league: "The winner of the 2020/21 Premier League will earn GHC 250,000 in prize money.
 The prize money is an increase from the GHc 180,000 received by the last winner of the Ghana Premier League Aduana Stars in the 2016/17 season."